jtandy13/JavaScript-Closures/README.md

 ```
 The core principle of a closure still applies here.
 We've got a function declared inside a scope that we normally wouldn't have access to in order to gain access to that scope's contents.

 When we declare myBar to be the result of bar(), myBar becomes a function which has access to the scope that it was declared in and therefore has access to foo.
-Variable foo cannot be safely destroyed by the garbage collector in JavaScript because it's still needed by myBar.
+Variable foo cannot be safely destroyed by the garbage collector in JavaScript because it's still potentially needed by myBar.
 What would happen if myBar() were called and the variable foo no longer existed?
 For this reason foo is kept alive.

 ### Form 2: An IIFE (pronounced: iffy).
 A whaty???
 The acronym IIFE stands for Immediately Invoked Function Expression.
 The examples below are equivalent.
 The only difference is that the second example requires less syntax.